taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Web Performance Tuning by Patrick Killelea
 - Web Animation Using JavaScript: Develop & Design by Julian Shapiro
 - The Web Testing Handbook by Steven Splaine, Stefan P. Jaskiel
+- Algorithms of the Intelligent Web by Douglas McIlwraith, Haralambos Marmanis, Dmitry Babenko

 <br>